check-spelling/check-spelling-docs/Event-descriptions.md

 # ignored-expect-variant

+check-spelling looks for items not in the dictionary, once it finds them, it checks those items against the expect file.
+If words are in expect (and found), they will be used to cover additional variations (variants).
+If a word is covered by a base word, then it doesn't need to be explicitly listed again by its variant, and check-spelling will warn you about the superfluous entry.

 English / programming have interesting ways of handling proper nouns.

 In general, a term might be written as `MICROSOFT`, it's reasonable to decide that this is ok for use in a project.